 For information on resetting the password jumper to disable a password, see Disabling A Forgotten Password.
-Table 5.
+Table 6.
 System Board Jumper Settings

-Jumper Setting Description PWRD_EN 2 4 6 (default) The password feature is enabled (pins 2-4).
-2 4 6 The password feature is disabled (pins 4-6). iDRAC local access is unlocked at the next AC power cycle.
-NVRAM_CLR 1 3 5 (default) The configuration settings are retained at system boot (pins 3-5).
-1 3 5 The configuration settings are cleared at the next system boot (pins 1-3).
+Jumper Setting Description PWRD_EN 💶 (default) The password feature is enabled (pins 4-6).
+The password feature is disabled (pins 2-4). iDRAC local access is unlocked at the next AC power cycle.
+NVRAM_CLR or (default) The configuration settings are retained at system boot (pins 1-3).
+The configuration settings are cleared at the next system boot (pins 3-5).